-

 Swansea City

 Andrew Mumford was an outstanding teenage talent in the Llanelli side under manager Leighton James in the 1999-2000 season.
 He was comfortable in centre midfield or defence.
-Scouts had watched the youngster on numerous occasions; at the end of that season Swansea City were the club who took a chance.
+League scouts had watched the youngster on numerous occasions; at the end of that season local club Swansea City were the one who took a chance.

 However, after 62 League appearances, Swans manager Brian Flynn released Mumford in June 2003 and he spent brief periods with Aldershot and Newport County before returning to the WP with Aberystwyth Town and Port Talbot in the 2004-05 season.